-On February 7, 2013, Cadence entered into an agreement to acquire Cosmic Circuits Private Limited, or Cosmic, a privately held provider of intellectual property used in system-on-chip design and verification based in Bangalore, India, for aggregate consideration of approximately \$61.2 million in cash.
-Lip-Bu Tan, Cadence's president, chief executive officer and director, is also a member of the board of directors of Cosmic.
-In addition, a trust for the benefit of the children of Mr. Tan owns approximately 8.5% of Cosmic, and Mr. Tan and his wife serve as co-trustees of the trust.
-Prior to and during the negotiations of the transaction, Mr. Tan recused himself from the discussions and negotiations between and at Cadence and Cosmic, including any discussions and negotiations related to the consideration provided to Cosmic.
+On May 23, 2013, Cadence acquired Cosmic Circuits Private Limited, or Cosmic, a privately held provider of intellectual property used in system-on-chip design and verification based in Bangalore, India.
+The acquired technology enables Cadence to offer broader analog and mixed signal IP solutions to its customers.
+Total cash consideration for Cosmic, after taking into account cash held by Cosmic at closing of \$1.7 million, was \$59.5 million.
+Cadence will also make payments to certain employees that are conditioned upon continued employment and the achievement of certain performance metrics over a four-year period.
+Lip-Bu Tan, Cadence's president, chief executive officer and director, was also a member of the board of directors of Cosmic.
+In addition, a trust for the benefit of the children of Mr. Tan owned approximately 8.5% of Cosmic, and Mr. Tan and his wife serve as co-trustees of the trust.
+Mr. Tan recused himself from the discussions and negotiations between and at Cadence and Cosmic throughout the duration of the transaction, including any discussions and negotiations related to the consideration provided to Cosmic.
 A financial advisor provided a fairness opinion to Cadence in connection with the transaction, and the Board of Directors of Cadence reviewed the transaction and concluded that it was in the best interests of Cadence to proceed with such transaction.
-The completion of the transaction is subject to certain conditions, including regulatory approval.